artemave/github-plus-one/README.md

-Google Chrome extension that upvoting for github issues and pull requests.
+Google Chrome extension for upvoting github issues and pull requests.